Barcelona's Baby Drop-off in El Raval

 We were in Barcelona for a couple of days at the end of April 2019, and we were looking for different things to do.
 We knew we needed to eat burgers somewhere but… What else?
 One of my co-workers is from the city, and he shared with me this.
 I know it sounds completely insane, but this story is true.

-But everything came to an end in December 1936, when the Government of Catalonia authorized abortions and became one of the most advanced health systems in Europe.
+But everything ended in December 1936, when the Government of Catalonia authorized abortions and became one of Europe’s most advanced health systems.
 The baby dispensary at the Home of Maternity changed and became a facility where women could receive safe medical treatment.

-Barcelona’s Baby Drop-off was active from 1853 until 1936 and saw hundreds of children come through its turntable.
-Today, the only thing left is a small wooden inlet that feels like it’s hidden in plain sight on a charming square at El Raval.
+Barcelona’s Baby Drop-off was active from 1853 until 1936, and hundreds of children came through its turntable.
+Today, the only thing left is a small wooden inlet hidden in plain sight on a charming square at El Raval.

 Barcelona’s Baby Drop-off in El Raval